 /firehydrant add action-item

-Allows you to Adds an action-item to the incident.
+Allows you to create a post incident action item to the incident.

 - If you are using our Jira or Clubhouse integrations, a subsequent ticket on the respective service will also be created and linked to the original incident ticket.